Charger des données

 post: {

-title: `Titre pour ${params: any
+title: stringtitle: `Titre pour ${params: anyparams.slug}`,

-content: `Contenu pour ${params: any
+content: stringcontent: `Contenu pour ${params: anyparams.slug}`

 }